-Spice rubs and marinating before cooking or grilling can mean the difference between a good piece of meat and in this instance, the best smoky beef fillet ever!
+Using a good Spice rub and marinating can mean the difference between a good piece of meat and in this instance, the best beef fillet ever!
 As a nation of braai-obsessed South Africans, we know how to light the fires and take outdoor cooking to the next level.

 Inexpensive and versatile, spice rubs are my go-to ingredient when it comes to imparting flavour into meat bound for the coals.
 In the cooler months when comfort is king, my trusty cast iron pots are home to hearty bone-in beef stews.
 Left to splutter away for hours, tougher cuts of beef are rendered spoon-tender and softly yielding.
 That said, when the weather heats up and we head outside for leisurely summer braais, it’s a succulent beef fillet that I’m after.
 Prized for its buttery soft texture, fillet is considered the Rolls-Royce of steers.
 Although it requires little effort in the way of cooking, accurate timing and sturdy flavoring is key to its success.

 Delivering the perfect steak comes with a unique set of challenges.
 With meagre traces of fat marbling, keeping fillet tender and juicy can be tricky.
 Fat content of meat imparts distinctive flavour while simultaneously serving as a built-in baster.
 Having less fat to slow the internal temperature, it’s easily overcooked, at times resembling more of a well-worn leather loafer than your favourite steakhouse classic.
 Timing and convincing flavour partners are thus vital to achieving ultimate fillet steak success.